Please be aware there is a monthly weight limit for items you bring to the HHW drop off site:

 Paint contains solvents and other chemicals considered hazardous.
 Paint that ends up in the garbage, sink or storm drains can pollute our soil and drinking water, and harm wildlife.
 Leftover latex paint can be dropped off for free at any of SVR’s locations.

-Pesticides & Fertilizers and other Garden Chemicals
+Pesticides & Fertilizers

 Synthetic pesticides and fertilizers can persist in nature for extended periods of time, eventually infiltrating the food chain (which we are a part of).
 Consider purchasing Less Toxic alternatives or using organic mulch or compost to keep your garden and yard looking its best!